 For Wave Hill’s 60th Anniversary, I was asked to create a site specific installation on the grounds of the property, responding to the prompt of what reciprocal care means in relation to the trees.
 In response, I created an installation inspired by invisible non-human systems of care that already exists for the trees, as well as considering not only this contemporary moment, but ancient time as well.

 The design of all of the sculptures are based on data visualizations from sound recordings of mycorrhizal fungi from specific tree species.
 Mycorrhizal fungi have symbiotic relationships with the trees, which share and distribute resources and aid in communication between trees.
-The sound recordings were uploaded into Adobe Audition, and then the visual sound waves became the pattern and geometry of the sculptures.
-Not only do I want to make these systems of care visible, but I also want the sound recordings to be from a variety of socioeconomic neighborhoods in the Bronx, such as Riverdale and Mott Haven.
+I uploaded the sound recordings to Adobe Audition, and these data visualizations became the patterns and geometries of the soft and hard sculptures.
+Not only did I want to make these systems of care visible, but I also wanted the sound recordings to be from a variety of socioeconomic neighborhoods in the Bronx, such as Riverdale and Mott Haven.
 Although Riverdale is one of the most affluent neighborhoods in the Bronx, it was recently redistricted with the 15th congressional district, the poorest district in the United States.
-By overlapping the visualization of mycorrhizal fungi from a Linden Tree in Wave Hill alongside fungi from a Linden Tree in Mott Haven, the trees can communicate with one another across human made boundaries.
+By overlapping the visualization of mycorrhizal fungi from a Linden, Oak, and Sweetgums in Wave Hill alongside fungi from the same tree species in Mott Haven, the trees can communicate with one another across human made boundaries.
 In addition to sound recordings of these fungi, I also recorded myself reading a section from bell hooks text, All About Love, which considers how love is the root of all care.